Ryan Bergert: San Diego Padres

 Bergert was selected by the San Diego Padres in the sixth round (190th overall) of the 2021 Major League Baseball draft.

-Bergert signed and made his professional debut near the end of the 2021 season with the Arizona Complex League Padres, giving up no earned runs over 11 innings.
-He played the 2022 season with the Fort Wayne TinCaps, starting 24 games and going 4–10 with a 5.84 ERA and 129 strikeouts over 103 1/3 innings.
+Bergert signed with the Padres and made his professional debut near the end of the 2021 season with the rookie-level Arizona Complex League Padres, giving up no earned runs over 11 innings.
+He played the 2022 season with the High-A Fort Wayne TinCaps, starting 24 games and going 4–10 with a 5.84 ERA and 129 strikeouts over 103 1/3 innings.
 He returned to Fort Wayne to open the 2023 season.
-He was promoted to the San Antonio Missions in mid-July.
+He was promoted to the Double-A San Antonio Missions in mid-July.
 Over 23 games (twenty starts), Bergert went 6–4 with a 2.73 ERA and 126 strikeouts over 105 2/3 innings.

 Bergert was assigned back to San Antonio to open the 2024 season.
 In 23 starts for the Missions, he logged a 2–10 record and 4.78 ERA with 87 strikeouts across 98 innings of work.
 Following the season, the Padres added Bergert to their 40-man roster to protect him from the Rule 5 draft.

 Bergert was optioned to the Triple-A El Paso Chihuahuas to begin the 2025 season.
-On April 25, 2025, Bergert was promoted to the major leagues for the first time.
-Bergert got his first career win on May 5, in the Padres' win over the New York Yankees.
-In 11 appearances (seven starts) for San Diego, he compiled a 1-0 record and 2.78 ERA with 34 strikeouts across 35 2/3 innings pitched.
+On April 25, 2025, the Padres selected Bergert's contract and promoted him to the major leagues for the first time.
+He made his MLB debut on April 26, pitching one scoreless inning in relief versus the Tampa Bay Rays.
+Bergert recorded his first career win on May 5, in the Padres' win over the New York Yankees.
+In 11 appearances (seven starts) for San Diego, he compiled a 1–0 record and 2.78 ERA with 34 strikeouts across 35 2/3 innings pitched.

 Kansas City Royals

 On July 31, 2025, the Padres traded Bergert and Stephen Kolek to the Kansas City Royals in exchange for catcher Freddy Fermín.
+Bergert made his Royals debut on August 5 against the Boston Red Sox and gave up two runs over 5 2/3 innings.
+He was placed on the injured list on September 18 with forearm tightness, ending his season.
+Bergert made eight starts for the Royals and went 1–2 with a 4.43 ERA and 39 strikeouts across 40 2/3 innings.

+Bergert was optioned to the Triple-A Omaha Storm Chasers to open the 2026 season.
+He made three starts for Omaha, logging an 0–1 record and 2.79 ERA with 10 strikeouts across 9 2/3 innings pitched.
+On April 29, 2026, it was announced that Bergert had undergone Tommy John surgery, ending his season.